nestordemeure/shaman/readme.md

 Add `find_package(shaman)` to the CMakeLists.txt file (and set the shaman_DIR variable with the path to shaman's cmake files).

 Add `PUBLIC shaman::shaman` the `target_link_libraries` line in your CMakeLists.txt.

-## What will you find in this repository ?

- - the Shaman library (and a well documented readme)
- - examples of usage on simple computations
- - tests
- - tools to help with the collection of results and instrumentation of a code

 ## How does Shaman works ?